Table of Contents

 Taking minutes of meetings

 Aside from being a legal requirement, taking minutes is extremely beneficial because it provides a written record of everything that occurs in a meeting.
 This greatly reduces the risk of mistakes, miscommunication, and disagreements further down the line.
-Typically, minutes of board meetings and general meetings should contain the following details:

 - company name and registered office address